mendix/docs/content/howto/mobile/debug-a-mobile-app.md

     ![phonegap-12](./attachments/debug-a-mobile-app/phonegap-12.png)

-14. Return to the app online and choose your new key from the dropdown.
+14. Return to the app online and choose your new key from the drop-down.
 This will trigger a new build of your app:

     ![phonegap-13](./attachments/debug-a-mobile-app/phonegap-13.png)